-The grossing factor is the estimated number of persons living in private dwellings.
+The grossing-up factor is the estimated number of persons living in private dwellings.

-- 1. a correction for non-response is made, using several criteria: size of urban unit, number of rooms in the housing, type of housing (individual house, building...), number of new dwellings and region.
-Another correction for non-response is made using the answers to the non-response survey: the employment and unemployment rates are adjusted to the ones obtained when including the non-response survey. - 2. an adjustment to the population estimates (at the middle of the quarter) by fiveyear age groups and gender, at NUTS 2 level, is made for each independent subsample.
+- 1. A correction for non-response is made, using several criteria: size of urban unit, number of rooms in the housing, type of housing (individual house, building...), number of new dwellings and region.
+Another correction for non-response is made using the answers to the non-response survey: the employment and unemployment rates are adjusted to the ones obtained when including the non-response survey. - 2.
+An adjustment to the population estimates (at the middle of the quarter) by fiveyear age groups and gender, at NUTS 2 level, is made for each independent subsample.

 The collection method is a face-to-face interview on the first and the last occasions and intermediate telephone interviews (2nd to 5th waves).
 The first interview, when the full set of questions is asked, lasts on average 15 minutes; the second to the fifth interviews last 7 minutes and the final one 6 minutes.
-About 650 interviewers work for the French LFS per quarter.
+About 30.5% of the interviews were carried out by proxy.

-About 32.3% of the interviews were carried out by proxy.
+The average response rate in 2010 was 82.7%.
+Among the non-response, refusals amounted to 25.9%.

-The average response rate in 2009 was 83.5% Among the non-response, refusals amounted to 25.8%.
+- Change in the weighting scheme:

-- Change in the weighting scheme: - a) the sample is now expanded to the number of persons in private households and no longer to the total population (i.e. including persons in collective households); - b) NUTS 2 was added as a post-stratification variable.
-These changes have been implemented to previous data since 2003; - Results of the supplementary non-response survey incorporated in the final results from the LFS (via the weighting process).
+- a) The sample is now expanded to the number of persons in private households and no longer to the total population (i.e. including persons in collective households); - b) NUTS 2 was added as a post-stratification variable.
+These changes have been implemented to previous data since 2003; - Results of the supplementary non-response survey incorporated in the final results from the LFS (via the weighting process). - 2009/2010: Completion of the gradual increase of the sample size (from first quarter 2009 to the second quarter 2010).